phproject-plugins/stats/README.md

 # Stats

-Shows advanced site stats at `/stats`
+Shows advanced site stats at `/stats`, and reports some basic anonymous stats to the Phproject Meta site.